iduarte/git-tutorial/GitHub-Workshop.md

 # 4. Commit the changes to the local repository
 git commit -m "Describe the changes made."

-# 5. Add the local repository (named origin) to the remote GitHub
-git remote add origin https://github.com/username/repositoryname

-# 6. Check the status of the remote add
+# 5. Check the status/names of the remote repositories added
 git remote -v

-# 7. Push the local repository (named origin)
-  # previous command) to the remote GitHub (master)
+# 6. Push the local repository (myGitName) to the remote GitHub (master)
-git push origin master
+git push myGitName master

 #################################################################
 # Other important commands: